Jagannath

-Jagannath (ଜଗନ୍ନାଥ, /or/; formerly Juggernaut) is a deity worshipped in regional Hindu traditions in India as part of a triad along with (Krishna's) brother Balabhadra, and his sister, Subhadra.
+Jagannath (जगन्नाथ, ଜଗନ୍ନାଥ, /or/; formerly Juggernaut) is a Hindu deity worshipped as part of a triad along with his brother, Balabhadra, and his sister, Subhadra.

 Jagannath, within Odia Hinduism, is the supreme god, Purushottama, and the Para Brahman.
-To most Vaishnava Hindus, particularly the Krishnaites, Jagannath is a form of Krishna, sometimes as an avatar of Vishnu.
+To most Vaishnava Hindus, Jagannath is a regional form of Krishna, sometimes as a form of Vishnu.
 To some Shaiva and Shakta Hindus, he is a symmetry-filled tantric form of Bhairava, a fierce manifestation of Shiva associated with annihilation.